zpainter/iassist/content/about/iassist-elections.md

 date = "2010-01-08 22:00:26 -0700"
 draft = "false"
 +++
+Every two years IASSIST conducts an election of officers in each active geographic region.
+Terms are for two or four years depending on the position.

 Questions about the Election?
-Please contact Elections Committee Chair Bill Block (block@cornell.edu).
+Please contact Elections Committee Chair Tuomas J. Alaterä, tuomas.alatera (at) tuni.fi.

 IASSIST Election 2019 - Results
 -------------------------------